-- 1) New community services will be supported within the settlement boundary in areas of the town where a need has been identified. - 2) Proposals for new and improved utility infrastructure will be encouraged and supported where they meet the identified needs of the community and are in line with the purposes of the South Downs National Park.
+- 1) New community services will be supported within the settlement boundary in areas of the town where a need has been identified. - 2) Proposals for new and improved utility infrastructure will be supported where they meet the identified needs of the community.

-7.10 Public consultation supported a greater emphasis on expanding the local economy with new opportunities for local food shops, new health services, provision for creative services and concert venues.
+emphasis on expanding the local economy with new opportunities for local food shops, new health services, provision for creative services and concert venues.
 It is necessary to ensure that not all new facilities are in the unprotected flood zones or concentrated in the town centre to prevent unnecessary travel and ensure that all areas retain a vibrant atmosphere.
 People should have facilities that allow them to get to know their neighbours and feel at home in their own locality within the town.

 7.11 New development should seek to design and create lively and diverse mixed-use community areas adaptable for both young and older people, with workspace where appropriate.
+In relation to both elements of the policy, proposals should be designed and located to have regard to the location of the neighbourhood area within the South Downs National Park.